-Under the Somali ‘New Deal Compact’ of September 2013, the Federal Government of Somalia has established a Government Flagship Program in partnership with the World Bank to build core public sector capacities.
+Under the Somali ‘New Deal Compact’ of September 2013, the Federal Government of Somalia has established a Government Flagship Program in partnership with the World Bank’ to build core public sector capacities.
+Read more about: The Multi-Partner Fund.

 Project Development Objective (PDO)